sourcegraph/about/content/blogposts/2024/cody-vscode-1-10-0-release.md

 ## Claude 3 Haiku is now available for Cody Pro

-Cody Pro users now have access to Anthropic’s latest AI model - Claude 3 Haiku.
+For Cody Pro users we've added Anthropic’s latest AI model, [Claude 3 Haiku](https://www.anthropic.com/news/claude-3-haiku), alongside Sonnet and Opus.
 This new model offers significantly faster speeds while maintaining quality and coherence.
-Claude 3 Haiku is available in the LLM selection dropdown, read more about Claude 3 Haiku [here](https://www.anthropic.com/news/claude-3-haiku).
+To start using Claude 3 Haiku start a new chat and select it from the list of models:

 <Figure
   src="https://storage.googleapis.com/sourcegraph-assets/blog/cody-vscode-1.10.0/claude3-haiku.png"